pierpaolo28/Open-SAS-Analytics/viya_plotlyjs/README.md

 ![](dist/second.PNG)

 For more ideas, example plots are available in the [Plotly documentation](https://plotly.com/javascript/).
-An example SAS Viya report is available at [this link.](https://viyawaves.sas.com/SASVisualAnalytics/?reportUri=%2Freports%2Freports%2F1f3be09a-1354-499c-9cf3-1afb165f8675&sectionIndex=0&sso_guest=true&sas-welcome=false)
+An example SAS Viya report is available at [this link](https://viyawaves.sas.com/SASVisualAnalytics/?reportUri=%2Freports%2Freports%2F1f3be09a-1354-499c-9cf3-1afb165f8675&sectionIndex=0&sso_guest=true&sas-welcome=false) (live demo not anymore available).